 Very damp or wet spaces (above 60% humidity, visible condensation, standing water, or active water intrusion):

-• For spaces over 2,500 sq. ft. with high humidity, consider a 70-pint model like the Hisense or use two 50-pint units.
+- For spaces over 2,500 sq. ft. with high humidity, consider a high-capacity model like the AEOCKY 80-Pint or use two 50-pint units.

 Key Features to Look For

-• Built-in pump: Pushes water upward through a drain line — critical for basements where drains are at or above unit level.
-The Hisense and TOSOT include pumps; the Frigidaire, LG, and Midea do not.
+- Built-in pump: Pushes water upward through a drain line — critical for basements where drains are at or above unit level.
+The Frigidaire and Hisense include pumps; the AEOCKY and Midea do not.

-• Smart connectivity: App control, remote monitoring, and voice assistant integration.
-The LG PuriCare and Midea offer this; the others do not.
+- Smart connectivity: App control, remote monitoring, and voice assistant integration.
+The Frigidaire and Midea offer Wi-Fi; the others rely on onboard controls.

 Drainage Options Explained